 The Advocacy Committee works to keep tabs on issues relevant to biking in the City of Madison and to influence the outcomes to support all ages and abilities biking.
 One priority is to identify gaps and deficiencies in the current all ages, all abilities network and to close those gaps.
 We also work to share key information with the biking community to support and inspire advocacy and involvement, for instance by maintaining a comprehensive Community Bike Calendar and publishing a weekly summary of important meetings and events.
 We work to raise the importance of transportation and biking in Madison as a key policy issue with elected officials.

-Harald in the current chair of the Advocacy Committee.
+Jim Wilson and Harald are co-chairing the Advocacy Committee.
 The committee usually meets on the third Wednesday of the month.

 The Madison Bikes Communications Committee works on communicating and building relationships with others.
 We are the first line of communications when other person, groups, local businesses, or journalists approach us, and we push out news about bike-related issues in Madison through our blog, newsletter, Facebook, and press releases.
 The Committee also shapes the public presence that Madison Bikes has by communicating who we are, what we do—and what we aren’t.
 We author and curate content and make sure it is in line with our identity, mission, and branding as a group.
 A close relationship with the Events and Advocacy Committees is necessary for our group to achieve our goals.
 Heather, who is also the Madison Bikes volunteer coordinator, chairs the Communications Committee.
 If you’re interested in joining or want to learn more, fill out the volunteer form or contact Heather.
 The committee usually meets on the first Tuesday of the month.